-JACKSONVILLE, Fla.
-(September 1, 2015) – National veterans’ service organization (VSO) and nonprofit Wounded Warrior Project® (WWP) will once again participate in the Combined Federal Campaign (CFC), the world’s largest and most successful annual workplace-charity campaign.
+JACKSONVILLE, Fla., Sept.
+14, 2016 /PRNewswire-USNewswire/ -- Wounded Warrior Project® (WWP) will once again participate in the Combined Federal Campaign (CFC), the world's largest annual workplace-charity campaign.
 CFC provides the perfect opportunity for military and civilian federal employees to get involved by supporting causes they believe in, and helping wounded veterans and the nonprofits that serve them.
 CFC utilizes almost 200 campaigns nationwide and overseas to raise millions of dollars each year for eligible nonprofits.

 WWP is asking donors to consider Wounded Warrior Project, #11425, as a choice for CFC contributions, a kindness that would honor a wounded veteran's sacrifice and service for a lifetime.
 The process is easy: between September 1 and December 15, pledges can be made through an employee's local CFC office using the WWP CFC code #11425.
 Click here to locate your local office.

-Donors can also help spread the word by sharing with colleagues, friends and family that the gifts they contribute will continue to impact and change the lives of injured veterans through WWP programs and services.
+Donors can also help spread the word by sharing with colleagues, friends, and family that the gifts they contribute will continue to impact and change the lives of injured veterans through WWP programs and services.
 To learn more about WWP and the programs and services that it offers to warriors, please visit: https://goo.gl/bi8NBL.

 About Wounded Warrior Project